 - We acknowledge our responsibility for understanding and complying with the requirements of laws, regulations, and the provisions of contracts and grant agreements related to each of our federal programs.
-We are responsible for complying with the requirements of OMB Circular A-133. - We have identified and disclosed to you the requirements, laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each of the Authority's federal programs. - We have made available to you all contracts and grant agreements (including amendments, if any) and any other correspondences relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities related to federal programs.
+We are responsible for complying with the requirements of OMB Circular A-133. - We have identified and disclosed to you the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each of the Authority's federal programs. - 3.
+We have made available to you all contracts and grant agreements (including amendments, if any) and any other correspondence relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities related to federal programs. - 4.
+We have made available to you all documentation related to compliance with the direct and material compliance requirements, including information related to federal program financial reports and claims for advances and reimbursements. - 5.
+We have provided to you our interpretations of any applicable compliance requirements that are subject to varying interpretations.